TrustedFirmware-M/trusted-firmware-m/docs/introduction/readme.rst

 #######
 The software is provided under a BSD-3-Clause :doc:`License </contributing/lic>`.
-Contributions to this project are accepted under the same license with developer sign-off as described in the :doc:`Contributing Guidelines </contributing/contributing_process>`.
+Contributions to this project are accepted under the same license with developer sign-off as described in the :doc:`Contributing Process </contributing/contributing_process>`.

 This project contains code from other projects as listed below.
 The code from external projects is limited to ``bl2``, ``lib`` and ``platform``